BaseMax/BrainfuckInterpreterGo/README.md

 # Brainfuck Interpreter in Go

 A Go-based interpreter to read and run Brainfuck programs in pure Go in the simplest way.
+(With a C-generator Brainfuck interpreter written in Brainfuck)

 ## Using